ForestiGH/affirmation_forest/README.md

 Thank you for visiting **Affirmation Forest**!
 We hope it brings positivity, peace, and joy to your day.
 If you have any feedback or suggestions, feel free to reach out.
 Remember, the forest is always here for you.

-## Changelog
+## Muutoslogi

-### 17 June 2025
+### 17 kesäkuuta 2025

-- Added changelog section to README.
-- Started bugfixing affirmation loading.
+- Muutoslogi lisätty README-tiedostoon.
+- Bugikorjaukset CSV-tiedoston lataukseen ja lukuun aloitettu.

+### 18 kesäkuuta 2025

+- Bugikorjaukset jatkuvat.
+- Muutoslogi käännetty suomeksi.